LuisDavidRodriguez/vet_clinic/README.md

-# curriculum-databases-projects-template
+# Vet-Clinic application databases!

-> This template should be used for database related projects at Microverse.
+> This is repository used for database related projects at Microverse.
-> Generate your own repository, update this README and edit all files content while working on projects.
-You should not be adding any new files unless asked otherwise.

 ## Getting Started